Diatomaceous Earth Wet: How to Use and Apply It Safely

 Diatomaceous Earth for Pest Control

-As an avid gardener, I have found that diatomaceous earth (DE) is an effective and natural pest control solution.
-DE is a powdery substance made from fossilized diatoms, a type of algae.
-It contains silica, which is abrasive to insects and other pests, causing them to dry out and die.
+I use diatomaceous earth (DE) as an effective and natural pest control solution.
+DE comes as a powdery substance made from fossilized diatoms, a type of algae.
+It contains silica, which scrapes and damages insects and other pests, causing them to dry out and die.

 Effective Pests

-DE can be used to control a wide range of pests, including ants, mites, fleas, roaches, aphids, beetles, worms, ticks, earwigs, silverfish, and other garden pests.
-It works by disrupting the pests’ exoskeleton, leading to dehydration and death.
+You can use DE to control a wide range of pests, including ants, mites, fleas, roaches, aphids, beetles, worms, ticks, earwigs, silverfish, and other garden pests.
+DE disrupts the pests’ exoskeleton and dehydrates them until they die.

-When using DE for pest control, it is important to apply it evenly and thoroughly.
+When you apply DE for pest control, spread it evenly and thoroughly.
 I recommend using a duster or shaking it out of a container with small holes to ensure even coverage.
-Be sure to wear a mask and gloves when applying DE, as it can be irritating to the lungs and skin.
+Always wear a mask and gloves when handling DE, since it can irritate your lungs and skin.

 Protecting Beneficial Insects